 A little mindfulness benefits your coworkers, too.

-Americans are more stressed than ever.
-It seems that as budgets become tighter, to-do lists become longer and it's harder to get through the day without feeling overstretched.
-But there might be an easy way to relieve some of the pressures of your 9 to 5: simply taking a pause and being mindful.
+Americans are extremely stressed.
+As budgets become tighter, to-do lists become longer, and the state of the world becomes less certain, it's been harder for many people to get through the day without feeling overextended.
+But there might be a simple and science-backed way to relieve some of the pressures of your job: Taking a pause and being mindful.

-According to a new study published in the Journal of Management, working in an office that incorporates mindfulness training, such as Google, Aetna, Mayo Clinic, or the United States Marine Corps, improves focus and teamwork and lessens stress.
+According to a 2016 study, published in the Journal of Management, working for a company that incorporates mindfulness training, such as Google, Aetna, Mayo Clinic, or the United States Marine Corps, improves focus and teamwork and lessens stress.

-Case Western Reserve University researchers from many different fields, such as management, mindfulness, general psychology, and neuroscience, looked at 4,000 scientific papers on mindfulness and its effect on people’s minds, emotions, actions, relationships, and performance at work.
+Case Western Reserve University researchers in various fields, including management, mindfulness, general psychology, and neuroscience, combed through 4,000 scientific papers on mindfulness and its effect on people’s minds, emotions, actions, relationships, and performance at work.
 In total, they only found two papers that reported any negative effects of mindfulness.

-Do you feel like the only mindful worker in your office?
+Do you feel like you're the only mindful worker in your office?
 Here are some ways to manage your stress.
-Or, maybe you want to bring the benefits of a mindful workplace home?
-Here, some sound advice on how to help your kids turn off the external noise.
+Or maybe you want to build more compassion and tolerance for workplace stress and anxiety.
+Here are five mindfulness meditation exercises to try when things get overwhelming.